wikihouseproject/wikihouse.cc/app/faq.md

 ## Can WREN be disassembled?

-Yes, however over months and years some of the parts may tighten, meaning that some components may not be reuseable.
+Yes, however over months and years some of the parts may tighten, meaning that some components may not be reusable.

 ## Where can I find a CNC fabricator?